lastic/lastic.github.io/_posts/2024-11-10-BENEDICTION-PARTY.md

 well-organised weekend of getting together, working on CPC related stuff,
 and sharing knowledge or just memories.

-The main focus lies on coding, so gaming is not allowed but in all honesty
+The main focus lies on coding, so gaming is "not preferred" but in all honesty
 there such a one-big-family vibe that you are automatically inspired to do
 something creative on the CPC.